-Call of Duty: Black Ops 4 is a new entry in the hugely popular shooter franchise.
+Call of Duty: Black Ops 4 is a next entry in the hugely popular shooter franchise.
 It will be the first not to feature a solo campaign.
-Instead, it will focus entirely on multiplayer with its usual range of options along Zombies and an all-new battle royale mode in the form of Blackout!
+It will instead focus entirely on multiplayer with its usual range of options along Zombies and an all-new battle royale mode in the form of Blackout!

 Trusted Reviews has compiled everything you need to know about Call of Duty: Black Ops 4 including all of the latest news, release date info, gameplay preview and more.

 Call of Duty Black Ops 4 Multiplayer Preview by Jake Tucker

 Call of Duty Black Ops 4 is aiming for a bold reinvention of its multiplayer, and after a weekend spent getting wrecked by teenagers in the game’s closed PS4 beta, the blockbuster shooter does seem to have a certain energy to it that wasn’t there before.